rust-lang/rfcs/text/0000-async-stream.md

 This can be done as a non-breaking change, but would require everyone to upgrade `futures`.
 We will want to create a transition plan on what this means for users and pick the timing carefully.
+We may be able to ease this somewhat with a custom compiler error message.

 ### Usage